hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 While the syntax differs, one feature that is common is most programming languages is the process of string manipulation.
 Before we can introduce string manipulation, we first need to introduce strings!

+## Learning Objectives

+In this lesson, you will:
+- Describe a string
+- Differentiate between 0-based and 1-based indexing
+- Manipulate strings in `bash`

 ## Strings

 A string is a term for any sequence of characters.
 Some examples of strings are: